NickCarneiro/revealer/readme.md

 ## Partial Image Generator

-We read in the tweetfile and the jpeg image to produce a partially revealed image to send to clients.
+We read in the tweetfile and the png image to produce a partially revealed image to send to clients.
 Every pixel that does not have a tweet associated with it appears blacked out.
 This image can be cached and updated every few minutes or whenever enough new pixels are revealed.

-Once the image is downloaded to the client, more pixels can be revealed in real-time and rendered on top of the client's image.
-Can a jpeg be converted to an HTML5 canvas?
-That could be a nice way to reveal pixels as they come over the wire.
+Once the image is downloaded to the client, it is written to a canvas.
+More pixels can be revealed in real-time as they are pushed over a websocket to the client which draws them on the existing canvas.